10 Best GDPR Software Shortlist

 |---|---|---|---|---|---|

-| 1 | Best for automated DSR handling | Free trial + free demo available | From $150/month (billed annually) | Website | |
+| 1 | Best tools to ensure data privacy | Free demo available | Pricing upon request | Website | |

-| 2 | Best tools to ensure data privacy | Free demo available | Pricing upon request | Website | |
+| 2 | Best for automated DSR handling | Free trial + free demo available | From $150/month (billed annually) | Website | |

 | 3 | Best for proactive GDPR monitoring and reporting | 30-day free trial | Pricing upon request | Website | |

-| 4 | Best for mapping risk management workflows | Free demo available. | Pricing upon request. | Website | |
+| 4 | Best for mapping risk management workflows | Free demo available | Pricing upon request | Website | |

 | 5 | Best for quick start templates | Free demo available | Pricing upon request | Website | |

-| 6 | Best all-in-one solution | Free demo available | From $49/month | Website | |
+| 6 | Best for advanced consent management | Free demo available | Pricing upon request | Website | |

-| 7 | Best for privacy operations management | Free demo available | Pricing upon request | Website | |
+| 7 | Best for small business GDPR compliance | Free plan available | From $10/website/month | Website | |

-| 8 | Best for sensitive data management | Free demo available | Pricing upon request | Website | |
+| 8 | Best AI-driven GDPR software | Free demo available | Pricing upon request | Website | |

-| 9 | Best for identifying high-risk activities | Free demo available | From $408/month, billed annually | Website | |
+| 9 | Best for ensuring GDPR compliance | Free trial available | Pricing upon request | Website | |

-| 10 | Best for advanced consent management | Free demo available | Pricing upon request | Website |
+| 10 | Best for privacy assessment | 30-day free trial + free demo available | Pricing upon request | Website |

 -